AnasOujja/ear-docker/README.md

 # ear-docker

-A containerised SLURM cluster for evaluating the [Energy-Aware Runtime (EAR 3.2)](https://github.com/eas4dc/EAR), developed jointly by the Barcelona Supercomputing Centre (BSC) and Lenovo.
+A containerised SLURM cluster for evaluating the [Energy-Aware Runtime (EAR 3.2)](https://github.com/eas4dc/EAR).

 This repository was produced during a three-month internship (September–November 2025) at the **College of Computing, Université Mohammed VI Polytechnique (UM6P)**, under the supervision of **Prof. Dr. Robert Basmadjian**, Head of the Toubkal Supercomputer.